cpbotha/cpbotha.github.io/content/posts/2002-03-08-inbook-and-book-both-suck.md

   - Uncategorized

 ---
-I just updated the script that generates our [publications listings][1] so that it doesn&#8217;t list the cross references separately anymore.
+I just updated the script that generates our [publications listings][1] so that it doesn’t list the cross references separately anymore.
 It creates full citations for each and every publication instead.
-In this change, I ran into the old problem of @InBook and @Book not allowing author and editor, which is strange&#8230; think about when you&#8217;ve written a chapter in a book for instance.
+In this change, I ran into the old problem of @InBook and @Book not allowing author and editor, which is strange… think about when you’ve written a chapter in a book for instance.
 In anycase, my advice is to ditch these and use @Proceedings and @InProceedings instead.
 Doh.

  [1]: http://visualisation.tudelft.nl/publications.html